federico-terzi/linuxconfig/README.md

 sudo flatpak install https://flathub.org/repo/appstream/org.gimp.GIMP.flatpakref
 ```

-To launch GIMP, use the following command:
+To launch GIMP, we need to copy the `gimp` script present in this repository into the
+`/usr/local/bin` folder:

 ```
-flatpak run org.gimp.GIMP//stable
+sudo cp gimp /usr/local/bin/gimp sudo chmod +x /usr/local/bin/gimp
 ```

+Now we can start gimp from dmenu by searching "gimp".

 # Install Redshift to for night-shift